-“Shoulders&Head new KV” ticket is done and submitted.
-When Rebecca reaches the moment to send a “child” ticket, she checks a Dependency Management Poster to verify whether she needs to change the class of service for a shared service Kanban board.
+Rebecca has done and submitted the “Shoulders&Head new KV” ticket.
+When she reaches the moment to send a “child” ticket, she checks a Dependency Management Poster to verify whether she needs to change the class of service for a shared service Kanban board.

-For example, the Brief for the Art Director is ready, and Rebecca wants to send a “child” ticket to the Creative Team board to Art Directors` swim lane to request the development of the ideas for this key visual.
-Rebecca knows the parent ticket is a Standard with a deadline, therefore she cares about the consequences of the delay and the class of service may need to be modified.
-After checking with Dependency Management Poster, she finds out that the class of Service for the Creative team board has to be changed to Fixed Date and added to a Reservation Board as a “Standby” class of booking.
+For example, the Brief for the Art Director is ready, and Rebecca wants to send a “child” ticket to the Creative Team board to Art Directors’ swim lane to request the development of the ideas for this key visual.
+Rebecca knows the parent ticket is a Standard with a deadline, therefore she cares about the consequences of the delay.
+That is why she may need to modify the class of service.
+After checking with Dependency Management Poster, she finds out that she need to change the Class of Service for the Creative team board to Fixed Date and to add it to a Reservation Board as a “Standby” class of booking.

 Classes of Booking and Reservation Boards.